-Certain reclassifications have been made to the prior year financial statements to conform to the current year financial statement presentation of contract assets.
+Certain reclassifications have been made to the prior year financial statements to conform to the current year financial statement presentation of unbilled receivables and cash flows from financing activities.
 These changes did not impact previously reported net loss, loss per share, stockholders' equity, total assets or cash flows.